programming-artist-py/the-felix-mod/README.md

 jajkoczlowiek is only used to blender ~~(and literally only blender lmao)~~.

 so until we find a way to make the animations in blender or some other similar software (preferably not absolute shit), development will be nearly fully ceased/stalled.
+If you know a good solution or workaround, PLEASE share this.
+I am desperate to get this mod done so that I can start working on another.
+PLEASE...
+PLEASE

 # THE Felix Mod